Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Frequently Asked Questions

 Can I legally keep my car registered without insurance while it's in storage?
 In most states, you cannot maintain active vehicle registration without proof of insurance — the two are legally linked.
-However, many states allow you to surrender your license plates and file an affidavit of non-use, which temporarily pauses both registration and insurance obligations.
-States like Pennsylvania, for example, explicitly require insurance for any registered vehicle regardless of whether it's being driven.
-Always check with your state's DMV before canceling coverage, as the rules and processes vary significantly.
+49 out of 50 states require liability insurance for any registered vehicle; New Hampshire is the primary exception, allowing financial responsibility alternatives.
+Virginia updated its minimum requirements to $50,000/$100,000/$25,000 effective January 2025, and eliminated the option to pay a fee in lieu of insurance.
+Many states allow you to surrender your license plates and file an affidavit of non-use, which temporarily pauses registration and insurance obligations — but always check with your state's DMV before canceling coverage.

 Will switching to comprehensive-only coverage hurt my insurance rates?
 Generally, no — as long as you don't fully cancel your policy.
 Reducing to comprehensive-only through your existing insurer is treated as a coverage modification, not a lapse.
 Your continuous coverage history remains intact, which protects your long-term rates.
 The key is to work with your insurer directly rather than simply stop paying your premiums.

 What should deployed military members do about their car insurance?
 Service members should contact their insurer as soon as deployment orders are confirmed.
-USAA offers storage savings of up to 60% for vehicles stored on a military base, while GEICO provides an emergency deployment discount for vehicles stored per an approved protection plan.
-Both programs suspend liability and collision while maintaining comprehensive coverage.
-It's also important to set up autopay to prevent accidental lapses and to check with your state DMV about registration requirements during extended absences.
+USAA allows members to drop liability and collision on stored vehicles and retain comprehensive-only coverage — with full coverage averaging just ~$1,572/year in 2026, USAA is already one of the most affordable options before any deployment adjustment.
+GEICO offers an Emergency Deployment Discount for those with orders to imminent danger pay areas, which can be stacked on top of the standard 15% military discount for significant combined savings.
+It's also important to set up autopay to prevent accidental lapses and check with your state DMV about registration requirements during extended absences.

 Compare Car Insurance Rates in Ohio